 Spot Laser Vs. Laser Curtain

-Granted, spot laser can be a blessing in vehicle detection.
+Granted, spot lasers can be a blessing in vehicle detection.
 However, it has a serious weakness: it’s just a tiny dot on the road.
 If a vehicle veers off the center of the lane, the laser beam may miss it, and the triggering will not occur.
 Adjusting the camera, even if installers do it remotely without major time loss, still causes some downtime and extra costs.
 And this is something installers simply cannot afford – especially when time and accurate capturing are of the essence.

 Installing a laser curtain could theoretically solve this problem.
 In this case, multiple mirrors reflect the beam back and forth, creating an invisible but penetrable wall.
 This guarantees the desired 24/7 triggering no matter what.
 However, there is a catch: the mirrors.
 It’s one thing that the mirrors need to be adjusted, even replaced from time to time.